Richard Brentnall FCILT

 • €980k EBITDA improvement delivered from €497k investment across €3bn+ operations

-• £80m enterprise value creation roadmap across network optimisation, automation and operating model redesign
+• £80m+ enterprise value identified and unlocked across network optimisation, automation and operating model redesign

 • £12m annual structural cost removed through European network redesign